 Contribute to code

 Retool uses Hatch for environment management, code formatting and testing.
-Tests are run using Python 3.10, 3.11, and 3.12.
+Tests are run using Python 3.10, 3.11, 3.12, and 3.13.

-You can install Hatch and hatch-pip-compile
+You can install Hatch and the dependencies Retool uses with the following command:

 To enter an environment and install Retool's depedencies, run the following command: